navikt/dataverk-settings-public/file_templates/README.md

-# Template for datapackage published on github
+# Datapackage
+See https://github.com/navikt/dataverk for more information.